Design Instructions

 Vector Files

-Vector files are fully editable.
 Providing a vector file allows us to make changes to your graphics, text and logos including fonts, and colors.
-It also allows us to scale up and maintain quality when printing.

 How do I know if my file is in vector format?